 Madeleine Brown is an actor and playwright who grew up between Peterborough, Ontario and Edinburgh, Scotland.

-Madeleine’s playwriting has been described by critics as “fast, funny and takes pleasure in posing complicated questions” and “delightfully absurd and wickedly clever satire.”
-Her last three comedic plays debuted at the Toronto Fringe Festival including a sold-out run of Patron’s Pick winner Everyone Wants A T-Shirt!.
-She was one of two recipients of the second Ellen Ross Stuart “Opening Doors” Award and is a member of Driftwood Theatre’s 2022 Beyond the Bard Playwrights Unit.
 Elsewhere as a writer, she’s written online and print content for the University of Toronto Mississauga, the Stratford Festival, Compass Group Canada, Phase AI, Intermission Magazine and The Medium for which she also served as Features Editor.
 Her short story “The Pantsing” was published in Life Rattle Press’ Showing the Story (2014) and What If Someone Sees Us?
 (2022).